 Managing Continuous Integration with Jenkins

-Jenkins is an open-source automation tool written in Java with plugins built for Continuous Integration and Continuous Deployment.
+Jenkins is an open-source automation testing tool written in Java with plugins built for Continuous Integration and Continuous Deployment.
 It provides a user automation server which can be used to automate many tasks related to building, testing and delivering/ deploying of Software.

 Some of the Key Factors to Understand Jenkins are listed below: